Apollo Commercial Real Estate Finance Inc. [ARI] – Analyzing the ARI using Fundamentals and Trend Analysis

 Now let’s turn to look at profitability: with a current Operating Margin for Apollo Commercial Real Estate Finance Inc. [ARI] sitting at 55.30% and its Gross Margin at 68.60%, this company’s Net Margin is now 42.60.
 These measurements indicate that Apollo Commercial Real Estate Finance Inc. [ARI] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

+This company’s Return on Total Capital is 3.55, and its Return on Invested Capital has reached 4.46.
+Its Return on Equity is 7.90%, and its Return on Assets is 3.40%.
+These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates ARI financial performance.

+Turning to investigate this organization’s capital structure, Apollo Commercial Real Estate Finance Inc. [ARI] has generated a Total Debt to Total Equity ratio of 156.96.
+Similarly, its Total Debt to Total Capital is 61.08, while its Total Debt to Total Assets stands at 59.93.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 126.05, and its Long-Term Debt to Total Capital is 49.05.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 31.26 and its Total Debt to EBITDA Value is 10.83.
-The Enterprise Value to Sales for this firm is now 13.31.
-Apollo Commercial Real Estate Finance Inc. [ARI] has a Price to Book Ratio of 1.07, a Price to Cash Flow Ratio of 11.76 and P/E Ratio of 4.34.
+The Enterprise Value to Sales for this firm is now 13.31, and its Total Debt to Enterprise Value stands at 0.60.
+Apollo Commercial Real Estate Finance Inc. [ARI] has a Price to Book Ratio of 1.07, a Price to Cash Flow Ratio of 11.76 and P/E Ratio of 3.79.
 These metrics all suggest that Apollo Commercial Real Estate Finance Inc. is more likely to generate a positive ROI.

 Conclusion: Is Apollo Commercial Real Estate Finance Inc. [ARI] a Reliable Buy?